 As Joyce said, “When we tell the story that is in our own backyard, we tap into a one-of-a-kind personal space that can’t help but convey a universal truth.”
 We are walking the ground, watching the sky change, living in the same space where our story seed began.
 In Joyce’s case, the seed for her first story was planted in Hickory, North Carolina, nearly 75 years ago.

-Joyce will share ways that writers can discover personal closeness to historical subjects during our workshop Beginning STEPS to Writing Historical Fiction, October 28-31.
+Joyce will share ways that writers can discover personal closeness to historical subjects during our workshop Beginning STEPS to Writing Historical Fiction.
 She sat down with us to talk about her “STEPS” and this unique course designed to help writers plan and research historical novels.

 Alison: Hi, Joyce!
 Thank you for joining us on the blog today.
 I really loved your guest post.
 I’ve copied the phrase “WHAT IS THE STORY IN YOUR OWN BACKYARD?” and pinned it to my idea board.
 You mentioned that this was an assignment from your editor, Carolyn Yoder.
 What other discoveries has Carolyn led you to as a historical writer?

 Joyce: My early learnings from my editor were all about being faithful to history, but Carolyn also pushes me to be true to my characters – to dig deeply to find out what they’re actually struggling with and what it is they want.
 The answer to those questions is often tied to history itself, as my characters are shaped by the eras they live in.
 Carolyn calls me to develop each of my characters into fully dimensional people.
 But she never puts words in my mouth or tampers with my writing.

 Alison: I also read a post that you placed on your own blog: “HOW DO YOU BUILD A BRIDGE?”
 Another Carolyn Yoder question (and another great one for writers to pin to their idea boards).
 Are you working with Carolyn on a novel now?